 In 1839, transportation to Moreton Bay had totally ceased.
 There were less than 100 convicts at that time.

 By that time 2200 convicts had passed through the convict settlement.
+81 of them were sentenced to a penal settlement of 14 years and 88 for life, the rest were short-term prisoners with sentences less than 7 tears.
 In all 220 convicts died in the penal settlement (10%), a comparative high number of deaths within the British penal system, especially when taking into account that the majority of prisoners was under the age of 40.

 In November 1839 NSW Governor Richard Bourke mentioned in his report to Britain that the maize grown at Moreton Bay was valued by him at £1046, and the cost per convict head per annum at £13.